Evolutionary models of human drug use

 Evolutionary models of drug use seek to explain human drug usage from the perspective of evolutionary fitness.
 Plants for instance, may provide fitness benefits by relieving pain.
 Proponents of this model of drug use suggest that the consumption of pharmacological substances for medicinal purposes evolved in the backdrop of human-plant coevolution as a means of self-medication.
 Humans thus learned to ignore the cues of plant toxicity (e.g. bitter taste) because ingesting the bioactive compounds of plants in small amounts was therapeutic.

-The hijack model of substance addiction suggests that Psychoactive drugs act on ancient and evolutionarily conserved neural mechanisms associated with positive emotions that evolved to mediate incentive behavior.
+The hijack model of substance addiction suggests that psychoactive drugs act on ancient and evolutionarily conserved neural mechanisms associated with positive emotions that evolved to mediate incentive behavior.
 They induce emotions that in human evolutionary history signaled a benefit for the group.
 Modern drugs tap into these emotions without passing on any evolutionary advantage.
 This may explain the modern problems of overuse and addiction.

 Hijack hypothesis

 The dominant paradigm of drug abuse focuses on human neurobiology and suggests that drug use is the result of reward-related behavior and that drug addiction is a consequence of drug interference with natural reward systems.
 Specifically, this tradition postulates that the chemical compounds humans seek out increase brain dopamine levels and thereby effectively usurp the mesolimbic pathway, a system originally intended to motivate/reward fitness enhancing behaviors such as those that increase access to food and sex.

+From an evolutionary psychiatry viewpoint, susceptibility to addictive behaviours may be understood as a byproduct of neural circuits evolved for reward-seeking in ancestral environments—modern psychoactive substances then "hijack" those circuits in maladaptive ways.